Logarithmic moduli of roots of line bundles on curves: Introduction

 \section{Introduction}

 For a family of smooth proper curves $X/S$ and a positive integer $r$, the $r$-torsion of the relative jacobian, here denoted $J[r]$, is a finite flat cover of $S$, playing a central role everywhere from Galois representations in number theory to the double ramification cycle in Gromov-Witten theory.
 If $X$ is equipped with a line bundle $\ca L$ of relative degree divisible by $r$, then the $r$-th roots of $\ca L$, denoted\footnote{So in particular $\roots[r]{X}{\ca O} = J[r]$.} $\roots[r]{X}{\ca L}$, are a torsor under $J[r]$, and play a comparably important role, going under the name of \emph{(higher) spin structures} when $\ca L$ is a power of the relative canonical bundle of $X/S$.
 Our goal in this paper is to extend this picture to the case of \emph{prestable} curves; proper flat curves whose geometric fibres are reduced and connected and have at-worst nodal singularities.
-Such curves appear everywhere in Gromov-Witten theory, and restricting to this case is for some applications a harmless assumption, by the semistable reduction theorem.
+Such curves appear everywhere in Gromov-Witten theory, and restricting to curves with such mild singularities is for some applications harmless, by the semistable reduction theorem.